List of international presidential trips made by Kolinda Grabar-Kitarović

 Kolinda Grabar-Kitarović served as the 4th President of the Republic of Croatia from 19 February 2015 until 18 February 2020.
-During that period the president had made 67 official, state and working visits to a total of 36 foreign countries.
+During that period the president had made 67 official, state and working visits to a total of 40 foreign countries.

 President Grabar-Kitarović with Israeli president Reuven Rivlin during the first of her two visits to Israel, 2015.

 President Grabar-Kitarović with the US Secretary of State John Kerry during one of her six visits to the US.

 President Grabar-Kitarović presenting Argentinian president Mauricio Macri with a personalized shirt of the Croatian national football team during her state visit to Argentina in 2018.

 President Grabar-Kitarović and French president Emmanuel Macron at the final of the 2018 FIFA World Cup in Moscow.

 Countries

-Countries visited by Kolinda Grabar-Kitarović by number of visits until 23 September 2018:
+Countries visited by Kolinda Grabar-Kitarović by number of visits: